 - anxiety or restlessness

-People who experience these symptoms should see a doctor as soon as possible.
+People who experience these symptoms should contact a doctor as soon as possible.

-In time, a bite from a brown recluse spider can result in ulceration and tissue death.
-In rare cases, some types of spider bite can be life threatening.
+In time, a bite from a brown recluse spider can result in ulceration and tissue death, or necrosis.
+In rare cases, some types of spider bites can be life threatening.

-If someone knows or believes a venomous spider has bitten them, they should see a doctor immediately if they experience any of the following:
+If a person knows or suspects a venomous spider has bitten them, they should contact a doctor immediately if they experience any of the following: